 - Faculty and students come together for Community Dinner on Monday nights.
 Teachers and students get to know each other as they discuss topics of the day and upcoming events in a semiformal setting.

-- On the weekends, a school shuttle runs to downtown Carmel, Pacific Grove, and Monterey.
+- On the weekends, a school shuttle runs to downtown Carmel, Monterey, and Sand City.
 There are also several stores within walking distance of the campus.